percona/everest-doc/docs/mongo_sharding.md

 - **Config servers:** The configuration servers store the cluster's metadata and configuration settings.

 ### try more nodes based on the expected load or number of routers.
-Config servers - High avilability (fault tolerance).
+Config servers - High avilability (fault tolerance). more redundancy, more config servers.

 ## Why sharding?